electron/electron/docs/tutorial/progress-bar.md

 ## Overview

-On Windows, a taskbar button can be used to display a progress bar.
-This enables a window to provide progress information to the user without the need of switching to the window itself.
+A progress bar enables a window to provide progress information to the user without the need of switching to the window itself.

+On Windows, you can use a taskbar button to display a progress bar.

-![Taskbar Progress Bar][taskbar-progress-image]
+![Windows Progress Bar][windows-progress-bar]

 On macOS, the progress bar will be displayed as a part of the dock icon.

+![macOS Progress Bar][macos-progress-bar]

-The Unity DE also has a similar feature that allows you to specify the progress bar in the launcher.
+On Linux, the Unity graphical interface also has a similar feature that allows you to specify the progress bar in the launcher.

+![Linux Progress Bar][linux-progress-bar]

+> NOTE: on Windows, each window can have its own progress bar, whereas on macOS and Linux (Unity) there can be only one progress bar for the application.

 ----